 - Top management commitment.
 Companies should prepare to mainstream sustainability in their strategy and targets and be ready to provide the information in their annual reports.
 CRSD will require to provide information on the role of the company board and management, and the resilience of the business model and strategy to risks and opportunities related to sustainability matters.
 Companies are expected to look forward in its impacts on sustainability matters, and appropriately consider the whole value chain, including its own operations, products and services and its business relationships and its supply chain.

 - Connect your risk management and financial experts in sustainability topics.
 Companies’ risk management plays an important role in evaluating how sustainability matters, such as climate change, can affect the business in short or long-term.
 Experts in risk management will be able to understand the business value based on the results of comprehensive materiality assessment.
 On the other hand, as sustainability reporting must be in line with the financial data, the financial experts have the skills and experience to create a link between financial and non-financial (sustainability) information.

-4. Invest in reliable reporting.
+- Invest in reliable reporting.
 The EU Taxonomy requires companies to disclose certain KPIs (indicators) about their activities’ level of sustainability.
-The sustainability reporting standards will ensure that the reporting requirements and indicators are consistent with the Taxonomy.
+The sustainability reporting standards will ensure that the reporting requirements and indicators are consistent with the EU Taxonomy.
 The standards will most likely facilitate the assurance of sustainability information that is also becoming a requirement for companies.
 High-quality preparation for reporting guarantees that company’s sustainability report passes the assurance, and the company can be trusted for what it informs about its impacts on people and the environment.

-5. Digitalise.
+- Digitalise.
 In a few years, companies are required to disclose their EU Taxonomy disclosures and other financial and sustainability information in a digital, machine-readable format.
 There will be an EU-wide digital access platform for the company data.
 The common reporting standards will facilitate the digitalisation, but before the standards will apply, companies are encouraged to digitalise the reporting.
 Companies and data users save time and money when the sustainability data is easily available in a digital format.